Aliases for TFAP2B Gene

 GeneCards Summary for TFAP2B Gene

 TFAP2B (Transcription Factor AP-2 Beta) is a Protein Coding gene.
 Diseases associated with TFAP2B include Char Syndrome and Patent Ductus Arteriosus 2.
-Among its related pathways are SUMOylation and Metabolism of proteins.
+Among its related pathways are Gene Expression and Apoptosis and Autophagy.
 Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is TFAP2A.

 UniProtKB/Swiss-Prot for TFAP2B Gene